Zenwolf/kokou/README.md

 use case.

-###Mixins###
+### Mixins ###

 I use the "verb" style of mixin with an applied context (using "call") to link cached functions for performance.

-Because I do not rely on constructors, due to the extensive use of mixins, each mixin defines an init function that sets up the required properties the mixin requires.
+_Properties:_ Because I do not rely on constructors, due to the extensive use of mixins, each mixin defines an init function that sets up the required mixin properties.
 The init function should be labeled after the mixin's functionality, such as: initQueue, initEmitter, etc. This allows you to create a factory function to do a specific